Choosing the right bank can be tricky, especially if you aren’t quite sure what to look for.

 Switching banks can be a breeze or could get a little tricky depending on how many accounts, cards, automatic payments and other things you may have set up through your current accounts.
-Here are a few steps to take to make the process as easy as possible.
+Here are a the steps to take to make the process as easy as possible.

 1. Open a new checking account

 If you’re switching your primary banking services to a new bank, credit union or online bank, first open a checking account to start the process of moving things over.
 Most banks will allow you to do this online.
-Opening the new account may require an initial deposit of $50 or less, but just make sure there’s no annual fee on the checking account.
+Opening the new account may require an minimum initial deposit, but just make sure there’s no annual fee on the checking account.